BogdanCTU/Applied-Computational-Intelligence-UBB/Year1_Semester2_MultiagentSystems/MultiagentSystemsCourseSummary.md

 ## 📖 3.5 - Abstract architectures for agents
 Abstract architectures formalize the mathematical view of agents interacting with environment states.
 An environment exists as a set of states ($S=\{s_{1},s_{2},...\}$), and the agent possesses a set of actions ($A=\{a_{1},a_{2},...\}$).
 Abstractly, an agent is a function that maps a sequence of environment states to a specific action.
 The environment's behavior is non-deterministic, modeled as a function mapping the current state and action to a set of possible resulting states.
 This continuous interaction forms a characteristic behavior represented as a sequence or history of states and actions over time.

-Agent architectures can be divided into purely reactive systems and state-based systems.
-Purely reactive agents make decisions based entirely on the present state without referencing past history, utilizing an action function that directly maps a state to an action.
-More complex state-based agents possess an internal state that is continuously updated; their architecture splits into a perception subsystem mapping environment states to percepts, a state-update function, and an action function mapping the internal state to the final action.

 Architectural Variations:
 - **Purely Reactive Agents**: Base actions strictly on the current state with no internal history.
 An example is a thermostat turning a heater on or off based solely on the current temperature;
 - **State-Based Agents**: Maintain an internal memory state to process interactions.